What happens when someone runs a Google search for your brand, industry, product, or service?

 All of that to say this…

 But therein lies the problem.
-With so many different SEO companies and agencies on the market, how do you know which one to pick?
+Your digital marketing agency is not the only one on the market, but how do you know which one to pick?

 In this article, we’re going to attempt to clear the air for you a bit by showing you precisely what sets the best SEO companies apart from the rest of the competition.
-In other words, we’re going to highlight the features and characteristics that make the top one percent of SEO companies different.
+In other words, we’re going to highlight the features and characteristics that make the top one percent of digital marketing agencies different.
 Then, based on this information, you can make a more educated hiring decision.

-Before digging into the best SEO company characteristics, it’s important that we set the table a little more for you.
+Before digging into the best search engine optimization company characteristics, it’s important that we set the table a little more for you.
 Because we’d be doing you a disservice not to mention the fact that this is an incredibly crowded market.

 In the early 2000s, when Google was first rising to prominence and small businesses were beginning to develop some awareness for the importance of having a web presence, the SEO industry went from a simmering little industry to a boiling pot of potential.
 Savvy entrepreneurs and digital marketers saw an opening and they took it.